-2017 is the year Cleveland turns its attention to “vibrant green space.”
-Since 2008 when the city launched a ten-year plan called Sustainable Cleveland 2019 (SC2019), the city’s Office of Sustainability has organized events and activities around a major sustainability theme.
+2017 was the year Cleveland turned its attention to “vibrant green space.”
+Since 2009, when the city launched a ten-year plan called Sustainable Cleveland 2019 (SC2019), the city’s Office of Sustainability has organized events and activities around a major sustainability theme.

 Cleveland can lay claim to one of the more longstanding commitments to sustainability.
-SC2019‘s big event is the annual sustainability summit where hundreds of people gather for two days to consider opportunities on those big theme.
+SC2019‘s big event is the annual sustainability summit where hundreds of people gather for two days to consider opportunities on a theme.
 To date they have included renewable energy, local food, sustainable transportation and others.

 The summit will take place on September 27 and 28 at Public Hall this year with the major focus on the role nature plays in promoting physical and mental health.

 Leading up to the big event are smaller ones—like this week’s appearance at the Cleveland Museum of Natural History of environmental psychologist Kathleen Wolf.

 Wolf noted there's a growing body of scientific evidence that having “nature nearby” improves health at all stages of life.
 Researchers are looking at how “a daily dose” of nature can improve health, including birth weight, incidents of ADHD in children, and reduced symptoms of anxiety, depression and dementia.